-Your doctor will do a pelvic exam, feel for swollen lymph nodes, and may remove additional tissue.
-To learn the extent of disease, the doctor may order some of the following tests:
+To find out if and where the cervical cancer has spread, an oncologist will do a pelvic exam, feel for swollen lymph nodes, and may remove additional tissue.
+To learn the extent of the disease, the doctor may order some of the following tests:

 The stage is based on where cancer is found.
 These are the stages of invasive cervical cancer: